 It shouldn't come as a shock that your store's logo can either make or break your brand.
-A logo is your badge of identity, and is often the first thing potential customers, investors and collaborators see.
+A logo is your badge of identity, and is often the first thing potential customers, investors, and collaborators see.
 If your audience thinks your logo is unprofessional, there's a very good chance they'll think your business is unprofessional as well.
-But fear not, young Padawan, because that needn't be your fate!
-Here are three tips you can use to create awesome logos that will wow the masses and bring lucrative attention to your company.
+Here are five design attributes you should always keep in mind to create awesome logos that will wow the masses and bring lucrative attention to your company.

-Our brains react differently to different shapes, which is why it's important to consider which ones you're incorporating into your logo.
-Depending on the shape you choose, your brand can give an impression you didn't intend, be it boring, hyperactive, unreliable, dangerous and more.
-Below are some examples of how you can use shapes to give people the right impression your brand!
+Our brains react differently to different shapes as well, which is why it's important to consider which ones you're incorporating into your logo.
+Depending on the shape you choose, your brand can give an impression you didn't intend, be it boring, hyperactive, unreliable, or dangerous.
+Below are some examples of how you can use shapes to give people the right impression of your brand:

 - Vertical lines

 - Slanted lines

 - Horizontal lines